What the blockchain? – The impact on transactive energy, network resilience & IoT

 Impact 1: Transactive energy

 Transactive energy represents a loosely bound collection of approaches that use economic signals and grid information to coordinate devices on the distributed electric power system.
 Blockchain may be the missing piece of the puzzle that finally allows new energy market constructs to emerge from the lab and move into the field.

-Impact 2: Network Resilience
+Impact 2: Network resilience

-From renewable certificates, to asset management tools, to the possibility of grid operation with blockchain.
+From renewable certificates to asset management tools, to the possibility of grid operation with blockchain.
 A distributed power relationship using blockchain can help mitigate and avoid grid destabilisation.
 A transactional network provides enhanced resiliency and reliability wherever improved flexibility and efficiency meet unique local requirements.

-Impact 3: Maximising IoT Investments
+Impact 3: Maximising IoT investments

 Improved grid efficiency and optimisation require a fully controllable and flexible system with embedded intelligence from substation to meter.
 Our panel of experts discusses if blockchain could be the technology that allows the IoT to share information efficiently, reliably, and securely.